ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

 solution:

-in grub, choose ubuntu, DONT PRESS ENETER ,presse 'e', add
+in grub, select ubuntu, DO NOT PRESS ENTER ,presse 'e', add

     dis_ucode_ldr

-after the line start with linux , then boot (press F10)
+after the line that starts with linux, then boot (press F10)

-once boot, in termial :
+once booted, in terminal:

     sudo apt install intel-microcode=3.20180312.0~ubuntu18.04.1